keyserfaty/time-tracker-rails/README.md

 This is me testing how to do a big app in rails.

 ## Models:
-- Post -> data:data rationale:text
+x Post -> date:date rationale:text
 x User -> Devise
 x AdminUser -> STI